Edwin P. Parker Jr.: Postwar service

 Following the surrender of Germany, 78th Division conducted occupation duty in the areas of Kassel, Gotha, Fulda, Bad Hersfeld, Mühlhausen, Nordhausen and Marburg and Parker was tasked with the control of German civilian population or repatriation of Prisoners of War and displaced persons, people who had been brought into Germany by Nazis from conquered countries to be used as slave labor.
 These include men, women and children from Poland, France, Russia, Czechoslovakia, Latvia and other countries overrun by Germany.
 Parker also began with the preparation for division's possible deployment to the Pacific theater.

 In September 1945, Parker was appointed Commanding general, XXIII Corps with headquarters in Idar-Oberstein and units subordinated to the Corps included the 28th Infantry Division, the 54th Anti-Aircraft Artillery Brigade, and the 214th, 425th, and 426th Field Artillery Groups.
 Following the deactivation of the Corps on February 10, 1946, Parker served as acting Commanding general, Third Army for several months until he was appointed Inspector-General, United States Forces European Theater by the end of August 1946.

 He remained in that capacity until end of August 1947, when he was ordered back to the United States and appointed Deputy Commanding General, Fifth United States Army in Chicago, Illinois.
 Parker served as Deputy to general Walton Walker until April 1948, when he was appointed Provost Marshal of the United States Army.

 While in this capacity, he was responsible for the administration of Military Police Corps and also supervised investigations and incarcerations of U.S. Army personnel.
-Parker regularly inspected U.S. stations all over the world and retired on February 4, 1953 after 41 years of active service.
+Parker regularly inspected U.S. stations all over the world and retired on February 4, 1953, after 41 years of active service.

 Retirement and death

-Upon his retirement from the Army, Parker settled in Washington, D.C. and worked as the Business Manager of the St. Albans School for Boys from 1960 to 1970.
-Major general Edwin P. Parker Jr. died on June 7, 1983, aged 91, of congestive heart failure at his home.
+Upon his retirement from the Army, Parker settled in Washington, D.C., and worked as the business manager of the St. Albans School for Boys from 1960 to 1970.
+Parker died on June 7, 1983, aged 91, of congestive heart failure at his home.

-His wife, Hannah Somerville Matthews Parker (1893-1998) is buried beside him at Oak Hill Cemetery in Washington.
+His wife, Hannah Somerville Matthews Parker (1893-1998), is buried beside him at Oak Hill Cemetery in Washington.
 They had four sons: Henry S. (1916-1985), Edwin P. III (1919-2014) and Nicholson (1921-2016), Somerville Parker (1933-2015).
-Henry earned the Medical degree from George Washington University Hospital and reached the rank of Colonel in the Army Medical Corps; Edwin III earned his Medical degree from the University of Virginia and served as Flight Surgeon of the Marine Bombing Squadron 612 in the Pacific during World War II and Nicholson graduated from West Point Military Academy in June 1943 and retired as Colonel in 1969.
+Henry earned the medical degree from George Washington University Hospital and reached the rank of colonel in the Army Medical Corps; Edwin III earned his medical degree from the University of Virginia and served as flight surgeon of the Marine Bombing Squadron 612 in the Pacific during World War II and Nicholson graduated from West Point Military Academy in June 1943 and retired as colonel in 1969.